hypertrace/hypertrace-docs-website/src/pages/docs/index.md

 | **Identify** | Trace Filtering & Visualizations - Search & visualize any traces.                                                                                                   |
 |          | Advanced Slice & Dice - Create your own aggregation and grouping of traces                                                                                          |

-## Advanced Distributed Tracing features:
+## Advanced Distributed Tracing Features:
 - Flowmaps and metrics for Services & APIs.
 APIs are detected automatically.
 - API host (or Domain) level metrics and traces.
 - API Analytics with slice & dice for APIs.